Types of Class D Amplifiers: A Complete Visual Guide

 Types of Class D Amplifiers

-Class D amplifiers are classified based on:
+Class D amplifiers are classified based on things.

 Modulation technique